-2. Evaluate Suitability for Release for People Considered Low-Risk
+2. Evaluate Release Suitability for Individuals Currently in Prison and Assessed as Low-Risk

-Experts agree that shortening sentences for the majority of people in prison who are eligible for release can be done without compromising public safety.
+Experts agree that shortening sentences for the majority of people in prison that are eligible for release can be done without compromising public safety.
 To reduce unnecessary incarceration and its associated financial and social costs, there must be opportunities to shorten time served when an individual no longer poses a public safety risk.